Using locally published components in Fenix

 Using the auto-publishing workflow

-2. Edit (or create) the file fenix/local.properties and tell it where to find your local checkout of application-services, by adding a line like:
+3. Edit (or create) the file local.properties - this can be in the root of the mozilla-central checkout, or in the project specific directory (eg, mobile/android/fenix) and tell it where to find your local checkout of application-services, by adding a line like:

-Note that the path should be relative from local.properties.
-For example, if application-services and firefox-android are at the same level, the relative path would be ../../application-services
+Note that the path can be absolute or relative from local.properties.
+For example, if application-services and mozilla-central are at the same level, and you are using a local.properties in the root of mozilla-central, the relative path would be ../application-services

 If all goes well, this should automatically build your checkout of application-services, publish it to a local maven repository, and configure the consuming project to install it from there instead of from our published releases.